lflores/linear-gauge/README.md

 ## Features
 This is a component that use [d3](http://d3js.org/) library and generate a JQuery UI widget, to control colors and thredsholds in a colored gradient background.
-Based on [Linear Gauge](http://docs.fusioncharts.com/flex/charts/)Flex components, such as Fusion Charts or [this](http://www.ardisialabs.com/flex-components/linearGauges), this component birth like a personal needs, and I decided to share it.
+Based on [Linear Gauge](http://docs.fusioncharts.com/flex/charts/) Flex components, such as Fusion Charts or [this](http://www.ardisialabs.com/flex-components/linearGauges), this component birth like a personal needs, and I decided to share it.
+Once initialized, you can drag thresholds and see changes of color gradients.
+Also, you can register an event change ("lineargaugechange") and send result to another component, such as graphic chart.

+Examples
 ###Default:
 ![Linear Gauge Default](http://rawgit.com/lflores/linear-gauge/master/src/images/linear-gauge.png)
 ###Wide:
 ![Linear Gauge Wide](http://rawgit.com/lflores/linear-gauge/master/src/images/linear-gauge-wide.png)
 ###High:
 ![Linear Gauge High](http://rawgit.com/lflores/linear-gauge/master/src/images/linear-gauge-high.png)
 ###Color & Points
 ![Linear Gauge Colors&Point](http://rawgit.com/lflores/linear-gauge/master/src/images/linear-gauge-colors-points.png)